Study Abroad Programs

 - co-curricular activities

-You are responsible for passport fees, student visa fees (if applicable), personal spending money, and sometimes airfare.
+You are responsible for passport fees, student visa fees (if applicable), personal spending money, and in most cases airfare.

 Exchange Programs